niccronc/gemini-agent/README.md

 # 🛠️ Embodying Gemini with agentic capabilities

-This project embodies an LLM with agentic capabilities, and allows a user to interact with through the terminal.
+This project embodies an LLM with agentic capabilities, and allows a user to interact with it through the terminal.

+This is a PoC, demonstrating how simple it is to build agentic capabilities on top of an LLM.
+It is not meant to be a commercial-level product.

 Last updated: June 15, 2025.